dynamicweb/swiffy-slider/readme.md

 </table>

 ### Javascript
-The Swiffy Slider script can be accessed using `window.swiffySlider` or simply `swiffySlider`
+The Swiffy Slider script can be accessed using `window.swiffyslider` or simply `swiffyslider`

 All options and behavior is handled by the css classes, so using the scripts directly is only for more advanced scenarios.
 <table class="table">